grinnell-cs/csc151-images/_eboards/eboard23.md

 * Quizzes returned.
 Grade reports going out soon.
     * I'm amused that although only four people asked for a documentation quiz, about a dozen of you took it.
+* Today's lab is brand new (so is the supporting code).
+    * Ell{a,ie} may also be puzzled.
+    * Things may break.
+    * I need to get the autograder up.
 * Registration starts somewhat soon.
 I hope that you consider going on to CSC-161.
     * Check the priority registration page at <https://grinco.sharepoint.com/sites/Registrars_Office/SitePages/PriorityRegistration.aspx> for our latest registration processes.